pts/ptssh/README.txt

 * (Most users don't need to care about these details, because they have created the config file with `./ptssh import ...'.)
+* (Use `./ptssh-keycat --check ~/.ptssh' to check the config for common errors and incompatibilities with OpenSSH.)
 * A line of the form `-----BEGIN ...
 PRIVATE KEY-----' (including `-----BEGIN PRIVATE KEY-----') indicating the beginning of the user identity (private key).
 Any format (`...')